Is treating avascular necrosis of the femoral head without hip replacement possible?

 Many patients we see with AVN or Avascular necrosis of the femoral head in the hip joint understand their problem as “dead bone,” or “dead bone from lack of blood supply,” and for the most part, that is what the problem is the dead or dying bone that can lead to eventual hip collapse.
 The term some of these patients also use is “Osteonecrosis” which also means “dead or dying bone.”

 Osteonecrosis, avascular necrosis, AVN, or aseptic necrosis (as this is diagnosed under many names), is a condition where the blood supply to the bone is impeded or disrupted.
 Bone needs circulating blood to regenerate and repair itself so you can have pain free, healthy joint motion.
 Loss of blood flow to the hip is a leading cause of hip degenerative disease and the need for hip replacement surgery.
-Without blood flow, the bone under goes wear and tear without the ability to repair the degenerative damage.
+Without blood flow, the bone undergoes wear and tear without the ability to repair the degenerative damage.
 Eventually, your bone dies, the femoral head (the ball) of the hip joint collapses, and in essence, your hip dies with it.